The Information We Collect About You

 We share your information, including your personal information, with the following persons and in the following circumstances:

-Service providers: we disclose your personal information to service providers for a business purpose.
+Service providers: we disclose your personal information to service providers for business purposes.
 These entities include service providers that host our website; assist us in advertising, measuring the success of our advertising campaigns; maintaining or improving our products and services; and for any other purpose as described above in the section above regarding our use of your personal information.

 Our affiliates: where permitted by applicable law or with your consent, we may share your information with our affiliated entities for their own marketing purposes.